Skip to content

 Yes — it’s on the landing page’s live framework switcher alongside React and Vue, with its own guide, demo GIF, and API reference, and wrapper packages like Slider ship an Angular build too.
 One thing is still catching up: Angular has its own real-device Detox e2e suite, but doesn’t yet share the identical canary-journeys spec file that React and Vue run byte-for-byte.
 See the status page for the exact line.

 No code exists yet.
-The architecture is built for thin adapters over the same shared engine, so they fit the same long-term model Angular proved out, but they stay in architecture diagrams and roadmap text only until that work starts.
+The architecture is built for thin adapters over the same shared engine, so it fits the same long-term model React, Vue, Angular, and Svelte all proved out, but it stays in architecture diagrams and roadmap text only until that work starts.